tommasomoretti/nameless-analytics/README.md

 - **Privacy by design**\
 Choose between three consent tracking modes:
-  - Limited Tracking Mode when respect_consent_mode is enabled: track events only when analytics_storage is granted,
+  - Limited Tracking Mode (when respect_consent_mode is enabled): track events when analytics_storage is granted
-  - Full Tracking Mode when respect_consent_mode is disabled: track all events regardless analytics_storage value
+  - Full Tracking Mode when (respect_consent_mode is disabled): track all events regardless analytics_storage value
-  - Anonymous Tracking Mode respect_consent_mode is disabled: track all events with redacted user_id, client_id and session_id when analytics_storage is denied
+  - Anonymous Tracking Mode (when respect_consent_mode is disabled): track all events with redacted user_id, client_id and session_id when analytics_storage is denied
 By default, no PII data are tracked.